nick10811/BLEManager/README.md

 ## Installation

-copy Lib folder to your project
+* BLEManager is available through [CocoaPods](http://cocoapods.org).
+* You can also download the BLEManager.{m,h} files into your project directly.

 ## How to use